 Nicole has been performing and composing solo trumpet music since 2008, and continues to use this as a vehicle to deconstruct and abstract the trumpet’s traditional sonic possibilities.
 In solo performances, Nicole improvises composites of her pieces in the moment, resulting in compelling structures that engage, and challenge audiences in the creation of a connected experience.

 Nicole is a founding member of the Canadian improvising trio, c_RL, featuring Percussionist and Composer, Germaine Liu and Composer and Improviser, Allison Cameron.
-She also works extensively with pianist Marilyn Lerner as Brass Knuckle Sandwich.
-As a composer, Nicole’s works have been performed at the Vale of Glamorgan Festival in Wales, the Festival of New Trumpet Music in New York, and the Suddenly Listen series in Halifax.
+She also works extensively with pianist Marilyn Lerner as the duo, Brass Knuckle Sandwich.
+As a Composer, Nicole’s works have been performed at the Vale of Glamorgan Festival in Wales, the Festival of New Trumpet Music in New York, and the Suddenly Listen series in Halifax.
 She has received multiple grants from the Canada Council for the Arts and the Ontario Arts Council.

 In addition to her projects as a leader, Nicole is currently a member of Brodie West’s Eucalyptus, and performs with Joseph Shabason.
-2019 will see the release of a new mixtape project, new albums by c_RL, and Brass Knuckle Sandwich, and new collaborations with Guitarist and Improviser, Joel LeBlanc.

 Nicole currently plays a Schilke Handcraft 2 Bb Trumpet and a Schilke 15 mouthpiece.